 Macroscopic findings (Fig 2,)

-In control rats, the esophageal wall was longitudinal ulcerations located primarily in the middle and lower thirds of the esophagus were observed.
-However, the gross appearance of esophagus from PPI group, all showed only scattered erosions or mild hemorrhage spots along the esophagus.
-The ulcer score was significantly ( p<0.05 ) lowered by treatment with PPI ( score 1: 2 score 2: 3 score 3: 3 score 4: 0 ) compared with control ( score 1: 0 score 2: 0 score 3: 1, score 4: 7).
+In control rats, the oesophageal wall had longitudinal ulcerations that were located primarily in the middle and lower thirds of the oesophagus.
+However, the gross appearance of the oesophagus from the PPI group showed only scattered erosions or mild haemorrhage spots along the oesophagus.
+The ulcer score was significantly ( p<0.05 ) decreased by treatment with a PPI ( score 1: 2, score 2: 3, score 3: 3, and score 4: 0 ) compared with control ( score 1: 0, score 2: 0, score 3: 1, and score 4: 7).

 Microscopic findings (Fig 2)

-Control group revealed evident thickening of epithelium, elongation of lamina papillae, and basal cell hyperplasia in the esophageal mucosa.
-Histological examination revealed sever esophagitis in the control group.
-However, the ulcer length, the degree of inflammatory cell infiltration, and the degree of hyperplasia were significantly decreased in the PPI group.
-The microscopic ulcer length was significantly ( p<0.05 ) increased in the control ( 8±1 mm ) compared with PPI group (5±1 mm ).
+The control group had evident thickening of the epithelium, elongation of the lamina papillae, and basal cell hyperplasia in the oesophageal mucosa.
+Histological examination revealed severe oesophagitis in the control group.
+However, the ulcer length, degree of inflammatory cell infiltration, and degree of hyperplasia were significantly decreased in the PPI group.
+The microscopic ulcer length was significantly ( p<0.05 ) increased in the control group ( 8±1 mm ) compared with the PPI group (5±1 mm ).

-Total bile acid in the esophageal lumen (μmol/L)
+Total bile acid in the oesophageal lumen (μmol/L)

-Total bile acid in the esophageal lumen was significantly higher in the control group (175±50) compared with the sham operated rats (35±5).
-The treatment with PPI (45±5) significantly ( p<0.05 ) inhibited the increase in total bile acid activity in the esophageal lumen.
+The total bile acid in the oesophageal lumen was significantly higher in the control group (175±50) compared with the sham operated rats (35±5).
+The treatment with a PPI (45±5) significantly ( p<0.05 ) inhibited the increase in the total bile acid activity in the oesophageal lumen.

-Total bile acid (mmol/L) of bile juice aspirated from the common bile duct
+The total bile acid (mmol/L) of bile juice aspirated from the common bile duct

-There is no difference between the control group (26.5±2.5) and PPI group (22.9±1.7).
-But control and PPI group are significantly ( p<0.05 ) higher than the sham group (18.2±1.3) .
+There is no difference between the control group (26.5±2.5) and the PPI group (22.9±1.7).
+However, the control and PPI groups have significantly ( p<0.05 ) higher levels than the sham group (18.2±1.3) .

 Expression of COX2 (Fig 3)

 Bile reflux can cause tissue injury.
 Based on our in vitro findings, it was of interest to determine whether COX2 would be induced in an established surgical model of duodenoesophageal reflux.
-COX2 was not detected in normal esophagus.
-However, COX2 was abundantly expressed in the inflamed esophageal mucosa of rats exposed to chronic duodenoesophageal reflux.
-The expression of COX2 was significantly ( p<0.05 ) increased by immunostain in the control group compared with the PPI group.
+COX2 was not detected in the normal oesophagus.
+However, COX2 was abundantly expressed in the inflamed oesophageal mucosa of rats that were exposed to chronic duodenoesophageal reflux.
+The expression of COX2 was significantly ( p<0.05 ) increased according to immunostaining in the control group compared with the PPI group.

 (Discussion)

-It is now well accepted that bile reflux plays an important part in the pathogenesis of esophageal lesions.
-In patients with gastroesophageal reflux disease, the concentration of bile acids in the esophageal refluxate correlates with the degree of esophageal mucosal injury[4].
-In experimental animals, creation of a duodenoesophageal anastomosis led to esophagitis[5].
+It is well accepted that bile reflux plays an important role in the pathogenesis of oesophageal lesions.
+In patients with gastroesophageal reflux disease, the concentration of bile acids in the oesophageal refluxate correlates with the degree of oesophageal mucosal injury[4].
+In experimental animals, the creation of a duodenoesophageal anastomosis led to oesophagitis[5].
 Bile acids can induce mucosal injury and stimulate cell proliferation[6].

-Helsingen[7] operated on rats by total gastrectomy and esophagoduodenostomy, examined them for changes in esophageal mucosa from 4 days through 4 months after the operation, and found that the mucosal epithelium was destroyed and inflammation occurred inside the lamina muscularis mucosae relatively early.
-In our experiment on rats operated by total gastrectomy and esophagoduodenostomy, erosion and ulceration of the esophagus were noted 2 weeks after the operation.
-Erosion,　ulceration, inflammation cell infiltration and hyperplasia of the mucosal epithelium were the pathologic features of the reflux esophagitis in rats, which were consistent with the descriptions by Helsingen.
+Helsingen[7] performed total gastrectomy and oesophagoduodenostomy on rats, examined the rats for changes in oesophageal mucosa from 4 days through 4 months after the operation and reported that the mucosal epithelium was destroyed and inflammation occurred inside the lamina muscularis mucosae relatively early.
+In our experiment on rats that underwent total gastrectomy and oesophagoduodenostomy, erosion and ulceration of the oesophagus were noted 2 weeks after the operation.
+Erosion,　ulceration, inflammation cell infiltration and hyperplasia of the mucosal epithelium were the pathologic features of reflux oesophagitis in rats, which were consistent with the Helsingen’s descriptions.

-This study provides concrete evidence that bile acid is involved in esophageal mucosal injury and inflammation in rats by esophagoduodenal reflux, and that treatment with RPZ, PPI, is excellent in decreasing the gross and histopathological findings of reflux esophagitis and in decreasing expression of COX2 in affected esophageal mucosa compared with treatment with saline.
+This study provides concrete evidence that bile acid is involved in oesophageal mucosal injury and inflammation in rats by oesophagoduodenal reflux as well as that treatment with RPZ, a PPI, is excellent, decreasing the gross and histopathological findings of reflux oesophagitis as well as decreasing the expression of COX2 in affected oesophageal mucosa compared with saline treatment.